srivastavanaavya75-lgtm/NeuraChat/README.md

 - Additional fallback responses
 - New assistant capabilities

-Example:
+Example rule:

     if "hello" in user_input:
         return "Hello!
 How can I help you?"

-Additional rules can be introduced to expand the assistant's conversational capabilities.
+Additional rules can be introduced to expand the assistant's conversational capabilities without changing the overall architecture.

 ---